 Waiting for one of the ferries.

 We had to take two ferry boats to get to Buyukada, the Big Island, but it was a wonderful ride.
-With Cenk at the helm we zipped through the crowds and then took our seats on each of the boats to enjoy the views.
-We were warmly welcomed by the owner of Alibaba Restaurant and took our seats with at least 150 other people for iftar.
+With Cenk as our captain we zipped through the crowds and took our seats on each of the boats to enjoy the views.
+We were warmly welcomed by the owner of Alibaba Restaurant and were seated with at least 150 other people for iftar.
 The food was again delicious and generously catered by Alibaba for all those in attendance, free of charge.